My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Vegan protein cookies are easy to make and pack almost 9 grams of protein per 125 calorie cookie.
+Vegan protein cookies are easy to make and pack 9 grams of protein per 125 calorie cookie!
 They're great any time of day and much more affordable than store-bought protein cookies and bars.
-They're soft-yet-chewy, very satisfying, and taste like a cake brownie in cookie form!
+They're soft-yet-chewy, very satisfying, and have an irresistible brownie-like flavor you'll love.

 Servings: 12 cookies